dany1061/3os.org/src/general/vscode.md

 >Sync
 ```

-You will be promted to enter the Personal Token you generated before
+You will be prompted to enter the Personal Token you generated before

 ### Toggle Auto-Upload on change in Settings config